 That might mean:

-• Adjusting spending during market declines
+- Adjusting spending during market declines

-• Revisiting assumptions over time
+- Revisiting assumptions over time

-• Leaving room for the unexpected
+- Leaving room for the unexpected

 The goal isn’t precision.
-It’s resilience.
+It’s flexibility over time.

 Investments Support the Plan—They Don’t Drive It